Taxation of international executives

 In case of non-Greek tax residents, the imputed income on the basis of living expenditure does not apply,.
 However the imputed income on the basis of acquisition of certain assets applies on the condition that the individual earns actual Greek source income, regardless of whether it is taxed (i.e. subject to tax scale, at source etc.) or is tax exempt.

-Under certain circumstances, taxpayers have the right to contest imputed income assessed on the basis of their lifestyle by providing evidence that the difference between the imputed income and the declared income is covered by borrowing or savings that have been taxed or exempted from tax in the past, or gifts, which have been subject to or exempt from gift tax, or income taxed abroad (or exempted), and imported to Greece etc.
+Under certain circumstances, taxpayers have the right to contest imputed income assessed on the basis of their lifestyle by providing evidence that the difference between the imputed income and the declared income is covered by borrowing or savings that have been taxed or exempted from tax in the past, or gifts, which have been subject to or exempt from gift tax, or income taxed abroad (or exempted), and imported to Greece etc. The same obligation arises for civil unions/ partnerships (for both opposite sex or same sex couples).

 © 2017 KPMG Advisors AE, a Greece Corporation and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.